ilevag/BloomSeek-CUDA-/README.md

 - SOL - 126 mln lines (BLOB)
 Link (https://disk.yandex.ru/d/nrELoQvJlJsBpw)

-For DBs were parsed all addresses, that had at least 1 transaction till july 2025)
+The databases contain all addresses with at least one transaction up to July 2025.

 Performance Notes
 -----------------